Guide to Form 5472: filing requirements and instructions

 Form 5472 must be filed by two main types of entities:

-2. Foreign corporations engaged in a US trade or business.
+2. Foreign corporation engaged in a US trade or business.

-In both cases, the entity must have had reportable transactions with a related party during the tax year.
-This form serves as a disclosure document for transactions between these entities and their related foreign entities, which are subject to increased scrutiny by the IRS.
+These entities must file if they had reportable transactions with a related party during the tax year.
+This form discloses transactions between these entities and their foreign-related entities, subject to IRS scrutiny.

-The filing of Form 5472 is triggered by the occurrence of reportable transactions between the reporting entity and a related party.
-These transactions may include, but are not limited to, sales, rents, royalties, commissions, loans, and other types of economic exchanges.
+Form 5472 filing requirements are triggered by reportable transactions between the reporting entity and a related party.
+These transactions include:

 Accurate reporting of these transactions is critical because they often involve transfer pricing issues that can lead to audits if not properly documented or reported.